VonHeikemen/learn-nvim/content/101/installing-plugins.md

 > A Vim "package" is a directory that contains plugins.

 But the story doesn't end there.
 There are two types of packages: optional and automatically loaded.
 And as many other things in Vim, packages need to follow a specific file structure.
-Imaging this.
+Imagine this.

 ```txt
 example